fosshostorg/policy/README.md

             2.  the general intentions and/or conduct of tenant/prospect as perceived by Fosshost,
             3.  any specific technical or organizational risk we find tenant/prospect poses to us or the community,
             4.  any other specific concerns we may at our sole discretion find and duly deliberate and record.
-4. To go further, together ("cooperate", "colaborate"), meaning
+4. To go further, together ("cooperate", "collaborate"), meaning
     1.  we use and provide only FOSS software as part of our service, and while
     2.  we may at our discretion use other commercial/non-FOSS software, nevertheless
     3.  we work to remove any non-FOSS software from our operating practices, and